 A broken ankle is often referred to as a fracture.
 There are several ways this can occur, including dropping a heavy object on your foot or twisting your ankle which commonly happens during a fall.
-Typical symptoms that can occur are bruising on and around your ankle, in addition to pain and swelling.
+Typical symptoms of a broken ankle are bruising on and around your ankle, in addition to pain and swelling.
 It may be difficult to walk or stand and this may be an indication of a broken ankle.
 In severe fractures, you may hear a snapping sound or observe the bone protruding from the skin.
 A proper diagnosis is necessary to determine the severity of the fracture, and this is typically accomplished by having an X-ray performed.
 Treatment may include wearing a cast or a boot and may possibly be removed six to eight weeks later.
-It’s suggested that you consult with a podiatrist if you feel you have broken your ankle.
+It’s advisable to consult with a podiatrist if you feel you have broken your ankle.

 Broken ankles need immediate treatment.
 If you are seeking treatment, contact one of our podiatrists from Foot, Ankle & Leg Vein Center.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Our physicians are always available to provide the care you need.

 A broken ankle is experienced when a person fractures their tibia or fibula in the lower leg and ankle area.
 Both of these bones are attached at the bottom of the leg and combine to form what we know to be our ankle.